 - · The Amazon market is massive, and it's growing more than ever as people shift to shopping online for almost any type of product.
-Amazon was responsible for 47% of U.S. ecommerce spending in 2020 - a figure which is expected to rise to 50% in 2021. - 55% of U.S. consumers say that if they were only able to buy products from a single store, it would be Amazon, and more than 121 million Americans are Amazon Prime members. - · And despite a global pandemic disrupting much of the world's economy in 2021, Amazon is not only surviving - it's thriving.
-Among total consumers, 51% are making purchases on Amazon weekly or more, and 15% shop on the platform 2-3 times a month.
+In fact, 51% of consumers start their online product search on Amazon. - 65% of U.S. consumers say they shop online from Amazon, and some 51% are Amazon Prime members. - · And despite economic disruptions from inflation and other challenges in 2023, Amazon is not only surviving - it's thriving.
+Among total consumers, 57% are making purchases on Amazon every week.

 A key reason Amazon is so successful is the success of FBA and third-party selling.
-In fact, more than half of Amazon's \$386 billion revenue was fueled by its third-party sellers in 2020.
+In fact, more than 60% of Amazon's sales come from third-party sellers.
 You can be one of them!

-80% of Amazon sellers wish they had started selling on Amazon sooner.
+80% of Amazon sellers say they wish they had started selling on Amazon sooner!